Chevrotain/chevrotain/packages/website/docs/guide/resolving_lexer_errors.md

 This is only a **warning** which will cause a small performance loss to the lexer and would not impact its correctness.
-If no explicit <line_break> option is provided it would be implicitly treated as "true" for [custom token patterns][custom_token_patterns].
+If no explicit <line_break> option is provided, it will be implicitly treated as "true" for [custom token patterns][custom_token_patterns].

 ## Failed parsing < /.../ > Using the regexp-to-ast library